 Whenever you’re chatting with a customer in real-time, whether it’s through live chat or the phone, it’s important to have access to their customer profile.
+A CRM system does exactly that, gathering all client communication in one place.
 By seeing all their past inquiries, tickets, and purchases, you can get a better understanding of what they’ll need from you, and thus be able to provide more knowledgeable service, which is what customers appreciate most.

 In fact, 33% of customers hate having to repeat themselves when it comes to resolving their queries, and over 86% of customers are willing to pay more for a superior customer service experience.
 It’s no longer enough to have a great product.
 Customer service plays a huge part in the decision-making process of a customer and makes all the difference when it comes to retaining customers or losing them to the competition.

 First and foremost, the question that every business owner in pursuit of loyal customers should ask themselves is “how well do I know my customers?”
 Is it just some hypothetical customer persona that we came up with overnight, or are we really connected with our customers?